 …or changes in behavior.
 There’s no way to predict who will experience these adverse effects, but they’re more likely to occur when Adderall is taken in a way other than directed by a doctor.
 You can report Adderall to the FDA through their online program, MedWatch.

 Furthermore, it’s important to note that amphetamines like Adderall have a high potential for abuse.
 In fact, the FDA-approved label for Adderall warns that administration of amphetamines for prolonged periods of time may lead to drug dependence and should be avoided.
 The FDA further warns that, “Misuse of amphetamine may cause sudden death and serious cardiovascular adverse events.”

-The aphetamine salts found in Adderall are central nervous system stimulants.
-At its most basic level, Adderall works by increasing the amount of dopamine and norepinephrine in the brain.
+The amphetamine salts found in Adderall are central nervous system stimulants.
+At its most basic level, Adderall works by increasing the amount of the neurotransmitters, dopamine and norepinephrine, in the brain.
 This is why people who use Adderall for non medical reasons may experience euphoric effect.
 And pursuing an Adderall high can get you addicted to amphetamines.

 - difficulty with sleep

 In a 2006 testimony before the Subcommittee on Criminal Justice, Drug Policy, and Human Resources Committee on Government Reform, United States House of Representatives, the National Institute of Drug Abuse Director, Dr. Nora Volkow explained the addiction potential of Adderall to be similar to cocaine.
 Additionally, doctors suggest that Adderall should not be used for more than a month because it might provoke drug dependence.
 Drug dependence is different than addiction, but can be a sign of it.
 To learn more, check out this Addiction Blog article on how people get addicted to Adderall.